 32) Peppermint Christmas Tree Skirt tutorial

-This tree skirt tutorial was made by Heather Kojan for Moda Bakeshop - find it here (Edit: unfortunately, the original link was archived, leaving the credits and photo for your inspiration.)
+This tree skirt tutorial was made by Heather Kojan for Moda Bakeshop - find it here (A shoutout to Diane D. - thank you for finding the new link to this project!)

 33) Hexagon Tree Skirt tutorial

 Hexagon Tree Skirt tutorial by Jacey Craft, tutorial available here.

 Love pink and non-traditional Christmas decor?
 You'll love this tutorial and free templates by Better Homes and Garden (here).
 Or you can also use my own free vintage bauble templates to cut and stitch.

 Blue and white scallops.
 For an easy sewing tutorial of this playful tree skirt version head over to Centsational Style.

 A simple patchwork and vintage style go a long way.
 For tutorial, visit Brown Paper Packages blog.

 Easy Ruched tree skirt by Sew Much Ado.